Personal Trainer Resume Examples

 - Certifications: Accreditation from recognized bodies such as NASM, ACE, or ISSA that validate your expertise and commitment to professional standards.

-- Client Assessment: Proven ability to conduct fitness assessments and develop personalized fitness plans based on individual needs and goals.
+- Client Assessment: Capacity to conduct fitness assessments and develop personalized fitness plans based on individual needs and goals.

 - Communication Skills: Strong interpersonal abilities to engage clients, explain technical concepts clearly, and motivate individuals effectively.